Cloud-SPE/livepeer-treasury-proposals/2025-NaaP-PROPOSAl/functional-specification.md

 **TODO:** Do we measure bandwidth during job processing?

 **RESPONSE:** We asssume this is idle time.
 Sampled 1 or 3 times a day.
-Job processing bandwidth usage wont be taking into account.
+Job processing bandwidth usage wont be taken into account.

 #### Up/Down Bandwidth Mbps — **Does Not Exist**